 4) Mix the two types of corn in a bowl and then spread the corn on top of the carrots.

 5) Spread the mashed potatoes over the whole dish.
 Dust with a little salt and pepper, or some paprika.
 If you are preparing the casserole for eating right away, preheat the oven to 400ºF (200ºC, or gas mark 6) and dot the casserole with a little butter.
 If you aren’t going to serve right away, cover tightly and freeze or refrigerate.

 6) Place the baking dish in a hot oven with a cookie sheet underneath to catch any drips.
 Bake until bubbling, about 40 minutes.
 Broil for a few minutes if necessary to brown.
 If the pie has been in the freezer, thaw for 1-2 days in the fridge before baking.

 Serves 6-8 generously

-- Add a cruciferous vegetable like broccoli to boost the antioxidant content of this casserole;
+- Add a cruciferous vegetable like broccoli to boost the antioxidant content of your shepherd’s pie;

 - Opt for mashed sweet potato instead of regular mashed potatoes to boost the vitamin A content of your dinner and lower the carbs and calories;